celer-pkg/celer/docs/en-US/article_pkgcache_repos.md

 - Configure a shared `pkgcache.dir` in `celer.toml`
 - In teams with poor network access or restricted GitHub connectivity, put `pkgcache.dir` on a LAN-shared directory
 - Enable `package.cache_repo=true` for ports that are repeatedly cloned or downloaded
-- Use fixed commits for stable git dependencies
+- Use fixed `commit hash` values for stable git dependencies
 - Provide explicit `checksum` values for archive sources
 - Keep build artifact cache enabled for reusable build outputs